-- 162. Article 23 details financial reporting requirements.
-Within six months of the end of the financial year, European political parties must submit their annual financial statements and accompanying notes, an external audit report on the annual financial statements, and the list of donors and contributors and their corresponding donations or contributions.
-However, while detailed financial reporting is essential for proper financial accountability, more detailed financial reports do not necessarily translate into more transparency. - 163.
-In order to facilitate the visibility of the "big picture" of European parties' financial situation, for the benefit of experts and non-experts alike, financial statements could be preceded by a summary listing the following elements:112 - 1.
+- 265. According to Article 23, European political parties have six months to submit their annual financial statements and accompanying notes, an external audit report on the annual financial statements, and the list of donors and contributors and their corresponding donations or contributions.
+However, while detailed financial reporting is essential for proper financial accountability, more detailed financial reports do not necessarily translate into more transparency. - 266.
+In order to facilitate the visibility of the "big picture" of European parties' financial situation, for the benefit of experts and non-experts alike, financial statements could be preceded by a summary listing the following elements:138 - 1.
 Income, listing the overall amount of membership fees; contributions by elected office-holders; contributions by member parties; donations from natural persons; donations from legal persons; income from business activities; income from other assets; income derived from events, the distribution of printed material and publications, and other income-yielding activities; public funding; and any other income. - 2.
 Expenditure, listing personnel-related expenditure; operating expenditure relating to day-to-day business, general political work, electoral campaigns, asset management, and other expenses; and expenditure payable to party branches. - 3.
 The number of natural and legal persons who are members, split in their relevant membership categories, as provided for in the statute.